-As the human body is made up of 60% water , your organs have to remain constantly hydrated in order for you to remain healthy.
-Therefore, try to consume 8 to 10 glasses of water each day in order to avoid getting dehydrated.
-Boost your liquid consumption by consuming water-rich foods such as watermelon and cucumbers if you do not wish to stick to plain water.
+As the human body is made up of 60% water , your organs have to remain constantly hydrated.
+This is in order for you to remain healthy.
+Therefore, try to consume 8 to 10 glasses of water each day to avoid dehydration.
+Boost your liquid consumption by consuming water-rich foods.
+These include watermelon and cucumbers if you do not wish to stick to plain water.
+Check the colour of your urine to check if you are well-hydrated.
 A good test to check if you are well-hydrated is to check the colour of your urine.
 If your urine is colourless or light yellow, you are most likely well-hydrated.

 2. Placing your digital screen below eye level

 When viewing digital screens placed above your eye level, the surface of your eyes are exposed to the surrounding environment more than usual.
 This situation causes the tears on the surface of your eyes to be exposed to more air and wind in your surroundings and hence evaporate at a faster rate, thus leading to a decrease in your tear volume.
 The inadequate amount of tears being produced to lubricate your eyes may eventually lead to dry eye disease.
 Bearing this in mind, place your digital screens slightly below eye level (15-20 degrees lower).
 This is so that when you look at the screen, your eyes do not need to open as wide as when you look at your screen placed above eye level.

 Blink your eyes more frequently when engaging in activities that demand visual concentration.
 This includes staring at your mobile device or computer screen.
 This is to ensure that your eyes remain moisturised as they should and that tears are evenly distributed across the surface of your eyes.
 Besides blinking your eyes regularly, the American Optometric Association recommends the 20-20-20 rule, which involves taking an eye break every 20 minutes for 20 seconds by looking at things placed at least 20 feet away (about 6 metres).